 Thailand remains one of the most beautiful places to visit in Southeast Asia.
 The wide variety of tourist attractions, combined with easy visa requirements has ensured tourists throng to the place all throughout the year.
 Thailand visa application centers have sprung up everywhere, so checking out the requirements of the place is an easy task.

 From Bangkok to Chiang Mai, Thailand seems to be teeming with tourists all year round.
 Pattaya, another popular tourist spot also witnesses an influx of tourists all year round.
-If you are planning a trip to Pattaya, check our guide on the most exciting thing to do and interesting places to check.

 1.Party at Walking Street

 The Walking Street is one of the places in Pattaya that is frequently listed in the ‘must-see’ tourist destinations.
 The street comes to light in the evenings, as dimly lit bars and nightclubs are filled with tourists.
 The Walking Street has so many entertainment options that you will be spoiled for choice.

 The Walking Street is also home to numerous live music bars.
 At the center of the road is the famous Walking Street Tree, which is teeming with ladyboy bars.
 Overall, I highly recommend visiting the Walking Street for a night full of fun and merriment.

 Tip: As you would do in your country, never drive after drinking.
 There are motorbike taxis available at the Walking Street till the wee hours of the night.

 2.Spend Quality Time at Nong Nooch Tropical Botanical Garden

 While Pattaya has gained popularity around for being a place for revelry and merriment, it is surprising that few people know that it home to a world-class botanical garden.
 If you are travelling with family and kids, I highly recommend spending a lazy, tranquil afternoon at the 2.4 square kilometer Nong Nooch Tropical Botanical Garden.